-CC: NM-LCO Fiscal Agent - An intergovernmental agreement between the Cibola County and the Council to provide alternative Fiscal Agency Services in connection with fund projects as appropriated by the State Legislator for utilization by Cibola County.
+BLM: NM-LCO Fiscal Agent - An intergovernmental agreement between the City of Bloomfield and the Council to provide alternative Fiscal Agency Services in connection with fund projects as appropriated by the State Legislature for utilization by the City of Bloomfield.

-Milan: NM-LCO Fiscal Agent - An intergovernmental agreement between the Village of Milan and the Council to provide alternative Fiscal Agency Services in connection with fund projects as appropriated by the State Legislator for utilization by Village of Milan.
+Milan: NM-LCO Fiscal Agent - An intergovernmental agreement between the Village of Milan and the Council to provide alternative Fiscal Agency Services in connection with fund projects as appropriated by the State Legislature for utilization by the Village of Milan.